dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-7256 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

 With a new setting, forced autoload coders will now have the Account selection field at the top of the page, which will allow them to go back to an account they have already looked at.
-After selecting and working a [manually searched account](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/accessing-accounts/#manually-loading-an-account), the user will be taken back to his place in his assigned workgroups.
+After selecting and working a [manually searched account](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/accessing-accounts/#manually-loading-an-account), the user will be taken back to their place in their assigned workgroups.

 > [!info] Additional Configuration Required
 Please contact Support to enable this feature.